binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Sixth Amendment Confrontation Clause

-The **Sixth Amendment** states that in all **criminal prosecutions**, the accused shall enjoy the right ... to be confronted with the witnesses against him.
-Out-of-court statements against a criminal defendant offered for the truth of the matter asserted are thus excluded unless the declarant testifies at trial or the defendant had a prior opportunity to cross-examine the declarant.
+The **Sixth Amendment** states that in all **criminal prosecutions**, the accused shall enjoy the right to be confronted with the witnesses against them.
+Thus, out-of-court statements against a criminal defendant offered for the truth of the matter asserted are excluded unless the declarant testifies at trial or the defendant had a prior opportunity to cross-examine the declarant.
 The out-of-court statement must be **Testimonial**.
-A testimonial statement is a formal declaration or affirmation made to establish a fact that the declarant would reasonably expect to be used for criminal investigation or prosecution (*Crawford* (2004)[^33]).[^34] Statements are **non-testimonial** when the  **primary purpose** of a police interrogation is to enable police assistancefor meeting an **ongoing emergency** (*Davis* (2006)[^35]).[^36]
+A testimonial statement is a formal declaration or affirmation made to establish a fact that the declarant would reasonably expect to be used for criminal investigation or prosecution (*Crawford* (2004)[^33]).[^34] Statements are **non-testimonial** when the **primary purpose** of a police interrogation is to enable police assistancefor meeting an **ongoing emergency**.
+The primary purpose must be of both the defendant and the interrogator (*Davis* (2006)[^35]). [^36]

-*Out-of-court statements offered for the truth of the matter asserted against criminal defendant must satisfy both the rules against hearsay and the confrontation clause.*

 ---

-**Steps of analysis**

-- {:.indent-0}Is the statement hearsay?
-- {:.indent-2}If yes, does it meet or fall within a hearsay exemption or exception?
-- {:.indent-4}If no, stop analysis (statement does not come in).
-- {:.indent-4}If yes, is the statement testimonial?
-- {:.indent-6}If no, admit.
-- {:.indent-6}If yes, is declarant available and subject to cross?
-- {:.indent-8}If yes, admit.
-- {:.indent-8}If no, was there prior opportunity to cross examine?
-- {:.indent-9}If yes, admit.
-- {:.indent-9}If no, exclude.

----

-**Rule Explanation/Davis primary purpose test**
+**Davis primary purpose test**

-Statements made in response to police interrogation are **non-testimonial** if circumstances objectively indicate that the **primary purpose of interrogation is to meet an ongoing emergency**.
-Statements made in response to police interrogation are **testimonial** when circumstances **objectively indicate** that there is **no ongoing emergency** and **the primary purpose of the interrogation is to establish or prove past facts relevant to prosecution**.
-The primary purpose must be of both the defendant and the interrogator.
-The court must objectively consider all relevant circumstances including formality or informality of interrogation or questioning (ongoing emergency is only one factor).

-For the confrontation clause to exclude a statement, the statement must be testimonial.
-A **testimonial statement** is a formal statement made for the purpose of prosecuting or bringing charges against the defendant.
-Statements made in response to police interrogation are **non-testimonial** if circumstances objectively indicate that the **primary purpose** of interrogation is to meet an **ongoing emergency**.
-Statements made in response to police interrogation are **testimonial** when circumstances objectively indicate that there is no ongoing emergency and the **primary purpose of the interrogation is to establish or prove past facts relevant to prosecution**.
-The primary purpose must be of both the defendant and the interrogator.
 To determine the primary purpose of a statement, courts consider the declarant’s safety when they made the statement; the goal of the questioning; the formality of the statement including location, who took the statement, and fluid or calm environment; whether the declarant described past or current events; and the objective belief of declarant **and** interrogator. [^37] [^38]

 **Factors to determine primary purpose**

 - {:.indent-1}Declarant’s safety at time of statement
-- {:.indent-1}Goal of questioning (resolve ongoing emergency or prosecution)
+- {:.indent-1}Goal of questioning and objective belief of declarant **and** interrogator.
 - {:.indent-1}Formality of statement (location, who speaking to, calm v fluid events)
 - {:.indent-1}Description of past or current events
-- {:.indent-1}Objective belief of declarant **and** interrogator

 *Analyze circumstances/factors to support arguments on both sides.*